 1.2 Fixed costs Fixed costs are odd-lot commissions and/or lump taxes.
-A fixed cost f_j is applied to each security j if selected in the portfolio (variable $z_j = 1$) or may be incurred if the security investment exceeds a given threshold (see, for instance, Kellerer, Mansini, Speranza [33]).
-In the latter case variable z_j is forced to 1 if amount invested in security j is larger than a given amount M_j , i.e. $z_j \ge (X_j - M_j)/\bar{C}$, and 0 otherwise.
+A fixed cost f_j is applied to each security j if selected in the portfolio (variable $z_j = 1$) or may be incurred if the security investment exceeds a given threshold (see, for instance, Kellerer et al. (2000)).
+In the latter case variable z_j is forced to 1 if amount invested in security j is larger than a given amount M_j , i.e. $z_j \ge (X_j - M_j)/\overline{C}$, and 0 otherwise.

 In the literature, fixed and variables costs have been mainly dealt with in absolute models (see Table 3).
 In all these contributions but few exceptions, transaction costs are assumed to be incurred at the end of the period and therefore globally deducted from the portfolio return.
-In the past only Young in [95] when dealing with transactions costs as possible real extension of his linear minimax model, inserts them also in the capital constraint.
-More recently, Woodside-Oriakhi, Lucas and Beasley [92] bounded transaction costs in a separated constraint.
+In the past only Young in Young (1998) when dealing with transactions costs as possible real extension of his linear minimax model, inserts them also in the capital constraint.
+More recently, Woodside-Oriakhi, Lucas, and Beasley (2013) bounded transaction costs in a separated constraint.

 2. Transaction lots (rounds) A transaction lot, also called round, is a minimum transaction unit required to invest in a security.
 These constraints are common trading requirements implying that the investment in a security has to be expressed as a multiple of a transaction lot.
+Angelelli, Mansini, and Speranza (2008) show that ignoring transaction lots may result in selecting infeasible portfolios.
+More precisely, they prove that, in general, the set of securities selected by the optimal solution of an LP model considering transaction lots may not be included in the set of securities selected by its continuous relaxation.